nashthecoder/nashthecoder/README.md

 -   I’m currently working on a MVP [Let's Talk](https://github.com/nashthecoder/letstalk_w) an online platform for young people to access reproductive health information.

--   I’m currently learning AWS Essential Training for Developers
+-   I’m currently undertaking the AWS Essential Training for Developers

 ## Projects